 Benefits for Thin Sheet Metal:

-- Self-clinching hardware is ideal for materials that are too thin to accommodate traditional threading.
-This method provides a durable solution without compromising the integrity of the sheet metal.
+- The automatic-locking (or self-clinching) fasteners are particularly suitable for materials that are too thin to accommodate traditional threads.
+This method provides a sturdy solution without compromising the integrity of the sheet metals.

-- These fasteners can be installed without the need for access to both sides of the part, making them perfect for confined spaces.
+- These fasteners do not require installation on both sides of the component, making them ideal for confined space environments.

 Common Types: